klausbrunner/config/README.md

 		.load();
 ```

-The load() method will only throw an exception if it cannot load properties from //any// of the given locations.
+The load() method will only throw an exception if it cannot load properties from any of the given locations.
 The config object is immutable: once built, it will not change.
 If you want to reload properties, you need to explicitly create a new object with the PropertiesConfigBuilder.

-The ConfigValue object returned from Config.key() is //never// null.
+The ConfigValue object returned from Config.key() is never null.
 You can use it to explicitly check if a value was found at all:

 ```java